DRAMA GCSE

 The course offers students the opportunity to explore drama as a practical art form in which ideas and meaning are communicated to an audience through choices of form, style and convention.
 Students will be introduced to key practitioners, theoretical influences and influential playwrights whilst developing and building their core practical performance skills.
 The subject content for GCSE Drama is divided into three components:

 In the practical component students may specialise in performing, lighting, sound, set, costume and/or puppets.
-Whilst there is a fundamental emphasis on the practical element in this course, the building up of a lively portfolio full of inspiration ideas, collaboration and experimentation and finally evaluation, is also a central part of the course.
-GCSE Drama allows all students to pursue the course in a way consistent with their preferred creative style.
+Whilst there is a fundamental emphasis on the practical element in this course, building a lively portfolio detailing inspirations and ideas, collaboration and experimentation, and evaluative judgements, is also a central part of the course.
+GCSE Drama allows all students to pursue the course in a way that is consistent with their preferred creative style.

 How is the course assessed?